-2.1.4 SUSTAINABLE RESIDENTIAL DEVELOPMENT IN URBAN AREAS - GUIDELINES FOR PLANNING AUTHORITIES, 2008
+2.1.3 SUSTAINABLE RESIDENTIAL DEVELOPMENT IN URBAN AREAS - GUIDELINES FOR PLANNING AUTHORITIES, 2009

-On 10th February 2008 new Guidelines on Sustainable Residential Development in Urban Areas were launched by the Minister of the Environment, Heritage and Local Government.
+Guidelines on Sustainable Residential Development in Urban Areas were published by the Department of the Environment, Heritage and Local Government in 2009.
 The new Guidelines are intended to act as a blueprint for the future sustainable development of Irish cities, towns and villages in the coming years.
 They are focused on creating sustainable communities by incorporating the highest design standards and providing a co-ordinated approach to the delivery of essential infrastructure and services.